JortvD/rust-migration-thesis/README.md

 ## Research questions

 ### Main research question
-> In open-source software projects, how does migration to Rust affect reduction of technical debt?
+> In open-source software projects, how does migration to Rust affect the reduction of technical debt?

 (Notes: "affect" is still broadly interpretable and implies causality, maybe use "relate to a"?)

 ### Subquestion 1
-> Which open-source projects have migrated or are in the process of migrating from another programming language to Rust?
+> Which open-source projects have migrated, or are in the process of migrating, from different programming language to Rust?

 (Notes: should question include extend?)